morra1026/AspnetCoreDocs/aspnet/intro.rst

 ------------

 The content root is the base path to any content used by the app, such as its views and web content.
 By default the content root is the same as application base path for the executable hosting the app; an alternative location can be specified with `WebHostBuilder`.
+Content root는 app의 view들과 web content 같은 app에서 사용되는 모든 content의 기본 path입니다.
+By default the content root is the same as application base path for the executable hosting the app; an alternative location can be specified with `WebHostBuilder`.

 .. _web-root-lbl: